gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 >Remember I said `Response` was setup to handle including additional details about successes, too?
 Well, I opted not to do that and instead keep success notifications to the user more high-level, which we'll see in the controller.
 But that's why we return `Nutmeg::Stripe::Response.new` without any arguments -- it's just a response without an error.

-Ok, I submit you can read the `#add` method, and even if you don't know how to code, you can tell me what it does 😍
+Ok, I submit you could read the `#add` method, and without knowing how to code, you could tell me what it does 😍

-If you look we declare accessors for `customer` and `card`.
-Those are so `create_stripe_customer_and_card` can do it's work and then set that newly created `Stripe::Customer`, so it can be used elsewhere.
-In this case, we use it in the `#user_params` method to pull info off like `customer.email` and `card.last4`.
-That implementation isn't show, but it knows how to take those Stripe records, and persist the information we're also interested in saving in our database to the user.
+If you look, we declare accessors for `customer` and `card`.
+Those are so private helper methods like `create_stripe_customer_and_card` can do their work, and then set our newly created `Stripe::Customer` and `Stripe::Card` objects so they can be used elsewhere.
+In this case, we use them both in the `#user_params` method to access information like `customer.email` and `card.last4`.
+That implementation isn't shown, but it knows how to take those Stripe records, and persist the information we're also interested in saving in our database to the user.

-Also, we don't have to do any error handling in our handler classes, because we always wrap their usage in that `with_stripe_error_handling` method.
+Also, notice we don't have to do any error handling in our handler classes, because we always wrap their usage in that `with_stripe_error_handling` method.

 With that, let's go look at the controller that leverages this handler.